AvinashChowdary/AnimatedExpandableListView/README.md

 3) Adapter

-	* Extend your custom adapter with "AnimatedExpandableListAdapter"
+	* Extend your custom adapter with `AnimatedExpandableListAdapter`

 	* Implement the methods